Curriculum for children

 Bible reading charts

 My Bible Reading Chart.
-Designed for early readers, this colorful booklet lists 100 favorite Bible verses selected for young children.
+Designed for early readers, this free download lists 100 favorite Bible verses selected for young children.
 Fun tips and challenges get kids excited about Bible reading, and a chart provides an easy way to track their Bible reading progress.
 Purchase one per child ages 6-9.

 Dig into the Bible: A Reading Chart.
 Fun facts and tips guide reading and motivate older kids to learn even more about the Bible while they chart their progress on an easy-to-follow grid.
 Includes a list of suggested Bible memory passages.
 Ages 10-13.